 Another cool thing about the E is that you don’t need a C-wire to run the thermostat.
 If you want to know whether E is compatible with your HVAC system, take a look at this.

-The auto-adjusting schedule works ideally, and the integrations with Amazon Alexa and Google Home are flawless.
+The auto-adjusting schedule works perfectly, and the integrations with Amazon Alexa and Google Home are flawless.
 Nest E had zero trouble obeying the commands and checking the data for us.

-Frankly, Nest Thermostat and Nest E are quite the same.
+Frankly, Nest Thermostat and Nest E are pretty much the same.
 The only difference is the design, Farsight, price and HVAC compatibility.
 Functionally, these two are on the same level.

 6. Mobile Application

-Luckily, Nest’s mobile app is one of the bests on the market.
+Luckily, Nest’s mobile app is one of the best on the market.
 The thermostats share the Nest app which is also used for the Nest Cam, Protect and Doorbell.

 I’ve rarely seen an app this good.
 It’s intuitive, straightforward and well-structured.
 Below, you can see pictures displaying the homepage of the app and a category called ‘Energy History’.